leahkemp/pipeface/docs/pipeface/run_on_other_hpc.md

 ## Assumptions

 - Running on a HPC
-- You have access to appropriate GPU's if running DeepVariant/DeepTrio
+- You have access to appropriate GPUs if running DeepVariant/DeepTrio

 ## 1. Download variant databases (optional)